-Employee Signature: Date:

-By signing below, the supervisor and divisional Vice President approve the Schedule outlined in this form and agrees to abide by all applicable laws, por Alternative Work Arrangement Guidelines.
-Upon approval, the supervisor videpartment and submit a copy to Human Resources.
-Any subsequent modifical Alternative Work Arrangement at the employee's request or through consult documented and filed with Human Resources. olicies, procedures, and the RRCC will retain a copy of this form in the fication or dissolution of the
+By signing below, the supervisor and divisional Vice President approve the requested Alternative Work Schedule outlined in this form and agrees to abide by all applicable laws, policies, procedures, and the RRCC Alternative Work Arrangement Guidelines.
+Upon approval, the supervisor will retain a copy of this form in the department and submit a copy to Human Resources.
+Any subsequent modification or dissolution of the Alternative Work Arrangement at the employee's request or through consultation with the employee shall be documented and filed with Human Resources.

 Supervisor Signature: Date:

 Vice President Signature: Date:

 Received by Human Resources: Date: